 The protesters who filled the gallery – a Scripture-quoting couple, men and women in pink Planned Parenthood t-shirts, a man in a pink wig and tutu – were left to process the emotion lawmakers had so callously conjured, filing out quietly, a placid denouement for a singularly rare progressive victory in the North Carolina capital.

-A strange, bewildering scene, a paradox encapsulated in one awkward encounter, one almost blinding in its allegory, between two people waiting outside the House gallery.
+And then there was this bewildering scene, one almost blinding in its allegory, between two people waiting outside the House gallery: